hazelcast/hazelcast-reference-manual/src/Simulator.md

 - **TestSuite** - A property file that contains the name of the `Test` class and the properties you want to set on that `Test` class instance.
 A `TestSuite` contains one or multiple tests.
 It can also contain the same `Test` class with different names and configurations.

+- **Worker** - This term `Worker` is used twice in Simulator.

-- **Worker** - A Java Virtual Machine (JVM) responsible for running the configured `Tests`.
+  - **Simulator Worker** - A Java Virtual Machine (JVM) responsible for running the configured `Tests`.
 It can be configured to spawn a Hazelcast client or member instance, which is used in the tests.
+We refer to this `Worker` in the context of a Simulator component like `Agent` and `Coordinator`.

+  - **Test Worker** - A Runnable implementation to increase the test workload by spawning several threads in each `Test` instance.
+We refer to this `Worker` in the context of a `Test`, e.g. how many worker threads a `Test` should create.

-- **Agent** - A JVM responsible for managing `Workers`.
+- **Agent** - A JVM responsible for managing client and member `Workers`.
 There is always one `Agent` per physical machine, no matter how many `Workers` are spawned on that machine.
 It serves as communication relay for the `Coordinator` and monitoring instance for the `Workers`.

 - **Coordinator** - A JVM that can run anywhere, such as on your local machine.
 The `Coordinator` is actually responsible for running the `TestSuite` using the `Agents` and `Workers`.
 You configure it with a list of `Agent` IP addresses, and you run it by executing a command like "run this testsuite with 10 member worker and 100 client worker JVMs for 2 hours".